echeadle/dockerAI/README.md

 3. Run the container using: `docker run hello-world-python`

 Would you like me to explain any part of this Dockerfile or provide more information about using Docker with Python?

+### Data set creation using LLM prompting
+give me 10 idesas for a simple dataset for LLM fine-tuning

+let's go with idea #1

+create a new CSV dataset, with 30 rows, with 5 different columns